Wealdstone F.C.: Title win and the National League (2019–present)

-On 21 May 2019 Dean Brennan was appointed as new manager, with Stuart Maynard joining as his assistant.
+On 21 May 2019, Dean Brennan was appointed as new manager, with Stuart Maynard joining as his assistant.
 10 wins in the first 11 games of the 2019–20 season saw Wealdstone rise to the top of the league.
 On 26 March 2020 the season was suspended due to the global COVID-19 pandemic, with Wealdstone still top of the league.
 On 17 June it was confirmed that the club were to be promoted to the National League as champions of the National League South, on the basis of points won per game.

-The club's first season in the fifth tier for 32 years started positively, with 5 wins in the first 8 seeing the club rise to 2nd in the league.
+Wealdstone's first season in the fifth tier for 32 years started positively, with the club winning 5 of its first 8 games.
 However, following a slump in form, Brennan departed his role as manager on 2 February 2021.
 The club subsequently appointed assistant manager Stuart Maynard as manager, with Matthew Saunders as his assistant.
-On 5 April, Wealdstone defeated local rivals Barnet 5–1.
-The club ended their first season back at National League level in 19th place.
+With matches being played behind closed doors and the level below having been voided, Wealdstone furloughed a number of first team players in the second half of the 2020–21 season, which contributed to the club suffering a number of heavy defeats.
+Despite this, they ended their first season back at National League level in 19th place, clear of what would have been the relegation zone.

-In their second season in the National League, Wealdstone recorded a 16th placed finish, their highest league position for 35 years.
-The season also saw a new attendance record set at Grosvenor Vale, when Wealdstone defeated Barnet 1-0 in front of a crowd of 2,662.
-The following campaign saw them host 2,817 in a 0-0 draw with Wrexham.
+In the 2021–22 season, Wealdstone recorded a 16th-placed finish, their highest league position for 35 years.
+The 2022–23 season began with Wealdstone winning 4 of their first 5 league games, seeing the club go top of the National League.
+They ultimately ended the season in 13th place.

+On 16 November 2023, they announced plans for a new stadium after being allocated land by London Borough of Hillingdon.